Koredotcom/docs/docs/xo/usecases/digitalforms.md

       ![Create New Form](../usecases/images/create-new-form.png "Create New Form")

 4. **Select form’s Header Style**: You can choose a specific header style from the listed illustrations – the circle indicates the position of logo/icon with respect to the title of the form in the header.
 Click the card to select the style.
 If it has a logo, you can upload an image file (jpg or png) for the logo.
 > **Note**: During the Export of the Bot, the logo is not exported along with Digital Forms.
-So, while importing this Bot, you need to separately copy the logo image file and then manually reupload the logo.
+So, when importing this Bot, you need to separately copy the logo image file and then manually reupload the logo.

 5. Turn on the **Description** toggle if you want to show a description of the form in the header.